Colorado Rockies Fans-In-The-Stands Protocols

 Entrance Gates, Game Day Event Staff, Movement Around the Ballpark and Parking

-o 38 out of 66 turnstile entrances to the Ballpark will be open to provide social distancing.
+o All 66 turnstile entrances to the Ballpark will be open to provide social distancing.

 o All tickets will designate a specific gate for guests to enter and exit.